Santa Barbara Earth Day Festival 2020

 - A free Bike Valet, with complimentary bike tune-ups and secure all-day parking.
-(Over 1,100 bikes were valeted and another 500 self-parked in 2018).

 - A Homegrown Roots zone that connects attendees with local farmers, food and beverage artisans, and organizations working to promote sustainable food systems in the Central Coast.

 - 2+ days of music on the Main Stage, organized by New Noise, as well as music and speakers on two mini stages.

 - A tasty assortment of local, sustainable, and organic menus at the Food Court.

 - A Local Beer & Wine Garden, located in the middle of the festival near the Main Stage, with beer on tap from Firestone Brewery and local wines.

 - A Kids Corner organized by LearningDen Preschool, with arts & crafts, musical performances, storytelling, face painting, and eco-activities, along with a Family Passport that promotes kid-friendly activities throughout the park.

 - A Great Outdoors zone where attendees can take part in fitness activities and discover regional businesses advocating healthy, eco-friendly lifestyles.

 - Celebrity appearances: Recent festivals have included stage appearances by activist Van Jones, scientist and TV host Bill Nye, Director James Cameron, actress Daryl Hannah, ocean activist Marcus Eriksen, and Tesla Motors CEO Elon Musk – all of whom were awarded the annual Environmental Hero Award.